kovzol/lxx/README.md

 Genesis 1:27 (30) seems to be cited in Matthew 19:4 (24757)
 ```
 The numbers in parentheses show where these
-verses appear in the Sword databases internally.
+verses appear in the SWORD databases internally.

 Note that the software tool ignores matches
 under having at least 3 matching words.